rupesh8690/amazon-clone/README.md

 # amazon-clone
-This clonnig is done with HTML and CSS
+This amazon clone is done with HTML and CSS